KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 1. **Recovery as reconnection** — the essential orientation (\( \chi \)) and structural signature (\( \Psi \)) persist through all functional disruption; recovery restores operative capacity to an architecture that was never destroyed
 2. **The Essence-Function Independence principle** — \( I_c \) depletion does not produce \( \chi \) reorientation; functional coherence and essential orientation are structurally independent quantities
 3. **The recovery integral** — decomposed into Source reconnection, bridge replenishment, rest as cost reduction, and collective amplification, with the recovery condition requiring replenishment to chronically exceed cost
-4. **Source reconnection stages** — embodied grounding (L₁), identity restabilization (L₂), reflexive recovery (L₃), and cross-band resonance restoration (L₄ and inward), following the Tether restoration sequence
+4. **Source reconnection stages** — when full Tether severance has occurred: embodied restabilization (L₁), identity restabilization (L₂), reflexive recovery (L₃), and cross-band resonance restoration (L₄ and inward); when the being operates stably at an attained layer: replenishment and stabilization at that layer without forced declivous return
 5. **Bridge replenishment** — C₈ ╫ connections distinguished from E₉ ∞⁻ entropic mimics through the diagnostic axis of reciprocal resonance contra parasitic extraction
 6. **Rest as structural condition** — the cost difference between normal and resting operation, architecture-specific in its requirements
 7. **Membrane restoration** — graded reopening of ⧉₁ and ⧉₂ paced by recovering \( I_c \), with Echo Layer resolution through accumulated coherence and membrane repair